 - Shop at the farmers’ market.
 Besides supporting local economies and clean food, shopping at local markets is a great way to spend time outdoors.

 - Pick strawberries at a farm.
 Live near a farm?
 Check if they offer seasonal fruit picking.
 Strawberries, for instance, are perfect for this age, since they sit low to the ground.
 Plus, picking strawberries is less expensive than buying them ready to go.
 Many farms also have petting zoos for your little one.
+(Check out these children’s books about farms.)

 - Go to the zoo.
 Learn all about the animals you read and sing about by bringing your 1 year old to the zoo.